-Low-Sugar Whole Wheat and Oatmeal Blueberry Muffins with Lemon
+Low-Sugar Whole Wheat Blueberry Muffins

 More Healthy Ideas with Blueberries:

-- 1 1/4 cup rolled oats (regular or extra thick oats, but not instant)
+- 1 1/4 cup rolled oats (see notes)

 - 1 cup white whole wheat flour